tobiasjcat/ice_end/dailylogs.md

 We went the well-kempt Choi Ba-ataal Market.
 The market even includes foreign traders from other clans.
 There are a few orcs from star-fjord.
 We also checked out the slaves for sale.
 They also are willing to buy slaves.
 Another vendor is selling The flying mantas for 250gp each.
 Kristif and I purchased one each.
 I learned that the tugriks can be converted for 5 marks for 1 gold and we converted all of our paper currency into gold.
 We also visisted the Crook and Spear, a bar in a working class section of town.
 The proprietor is a human man named Ajir.
 After buying a round of drinks for the house, a server offered "private services" to Tool.
 Eventually we made our way to the party.
-Right as we were about to let our guard down and start to enjoy ourselves, Marlowe gathered us around and told us Margareta commanded her to kill a priestess, Oghul Qatun and steal a fancy scepter.
+Right as we were about to let our guard down and start to enjoy ourselves, Marlowe gathered us around and told us Margareta commanded her to kill a solar priestess, Oghul Qatun and steal a fancy scepter.
 This solar-priestess convinced Firefist to move to this place.
 The scepter is the Scepter of the Eternal Sun.
 Remember that Marlowe and Maslin have my Eagle's Splendor.
 <hr>
+We took our rest and Kristif sent a message to Margareta to clarify her command.

+## 23rd of Marpenoth
+We were gently heard-ed out the town.
+We decided to make a stealth camp out of sight with the intent of sneaking back inside.
+That night we executed our plan, we cast all of our concealment spells and Maslin gave us the ability to fly.
+Marlowe and I floated in the palace and down the stairs toward the vault.
+The vault door has a blindfolded Solar holding a topaz orb carved onto it.
+Marlowe gave the door the name and a trinket and it opened.
+After a few puzzles we retrieved the scepter and slipped out unnoticed.
+Maslin's fly spell had worn off by the time we needed to leave, so ex-fil was more challenging than we expected.

+## 24th of Marpenoth
+After meeting back up at our discrete camp, we began the trek back to Camp Crystal lake.
+I used a scroll of identify on the scepter.

+## 24th of Marpenoth to of 3rd Uktar
+Traveling back to camp.
+We fought a flying wendigo and its summons.
+My storm ray, Ray Bradbury, had got hurt a little.
+They haven't seen us since the 10th of Marpenoth.

+## 4rd of Uktar to 20th of Uktar
+We traveled back to ice-end.
+I fell off Ray Bradbury.
+The whole route was fraught with calamities.